 I went over to the second woman at the self service station and asked if she planned to check me out as I was told?
 This woman then snapped at me and said I would have to wait.
 I stated "I had already waited 20 minutes and would you please check me out?"
 She shouted at me with many expletives, I would have to wait another 20 minutes.
 At this time I was appalled and took out my phone to take a picture of her for reference.
 She then came over to me and snatched the phone from my hand and threw it at a shopping buggy and started cursing me.
 I was totally shocked and asked for the manager.
 At this time another woman employee came to the CS counter and said she would check me out but was very snarky.
 About this time the manager came and asked what the problem was.
 The woman checking me out started telling him how this was all screwed up and started cursing.

 The manager then said he would check me out and did not respond to this woman's insubordinate behavior.
 While checking me out all the manager said when I questioned what was happening, he would review the video and I could call him later.
 My wife at this time was waiting outside.
 Finally I got my groceries checked and left, meeting my wife outside.
 She told me there were employees outside yelling and cursing, 2 were the last two employees I encountered.
 We left and the next day I sent HT a complaint by email.

 Next day I was told I would receive a call from the store director.
 Over the next 3 days not call.
 I responded to HT corporate there was no call and was replied to the next day that there was nothing they could do?
 What the heck is going on with this company?
 It was so good before Kroger bought it.
 I've been a customer for over 20 years and never had such blatant display of disrespect by employees and customer service.
 I will be shopping at Publix from now on and will go out of my way not to do business with this company and suggest others do the same.
 It is very sad as this company was so good but now is downright shameful.
 No more, my biz is going Plublix.

-Harris Teeter Company Profile
+Harris Teeter Company Information